facebook/react-native-website/docs/virtualcolumn.md

 | -------------------------------------------------- |
 | `md [VirtualCollection](#virtualcollection)<object>` |

 The collection of items to render.
-Each item should be treated as immutable, just like props.
+Each item should be treated as immutable.
 If an updated item should be rendered, a new item object should be supplied.

 If you have an array of items and need to create a `VirtualCollection`, you can use `VirtualArray`.